-REI Systems is pleased to have joined Johns Hopkins University and ACT-IAC on October 2, 2019 for a panel discussion that addressed the question “Are Analytics Important to Government…?”
-Jeff Myers of REI Systems and Dr. Jennifer Bachner of Johns Hopkins presented results of a 2019 survey of government analytics professionals.
+REI Systems is pleased to have joined Johns Hopkins University and ACT-IAC on October 2, 2019, for a panel discussion that addressed the question “Are Analytics Important to Government…?”
+Jeff Myers of REI Systems and Dr. Jennifer Bachner of Johns Hopkins presented the results of a 2019 survey of government analytics professionals.
 We conducted the survey to help members of the analytics community understand whether they are on par with or significantly different from their peers.
-The survey touched on use of resources, types of analytic methods and tools, results obtained, and how impactful those results have been for the agency or organization.
+The survey touched on the use of resources, types of analytic methods and tools results obtained, and how impactful those results have been for the agency or organization.

 Key findings from the survey included:

 - When making significant decisions, the majority of agencies use analytics.

 - If your analytics focus on money, they will have less impact on strategy.